Sarah Baartman: Colonialism

-Much speculation and study about colonialist influence relates to Baartman's name, social status, her illustrated and performed presentation as the "Hottentot Venus", although considered an extremely offensive term, and the negotiation for her body's return to her homeland.
+Much speculation and study about colonialist influence relates to Baartman's name and social status, her illustrated and performed presentation as the "Hottentot Venus", although considered an extremely offensive term, and the negotiation for her body's return to her homeland.
 These components and events in Baartman's life have been used by activists and theorists to determine the ways in which 19th-century European colonists exercised control and authority over Khoekhoe people and simultaneously crafted racist and sexist ideologies about their culture.
-In addition to this, recent scholars have begun to analyze the surrounding events leading up to Baartman's return to her homeland and conclude that it is an expression of recent contemporary post colonial objectives.
+In addition to this, recent scholars have begun to analyze the surrounding events leading up to Baartman's return to her homeland and conclude that it is an expression of recent contemporary post-colonial objectives.

-In Janet Shibamoto's book review of Deborah Cameron's book Feminism and Linguistic Theory, Shibamoto discusses Cameron's study on the patriarchal context within language, which consequentially influences the way in which women continue to be contained by or subject to ideologies created by the patriarchy.
+In Janet Shibamoto's review of Deborah Cameron's book Feminism and Linguistic Theory, Shibamoto discusses Cameron's study on the patriarchal context within language, which consequentially influences the way in which women continue to be contained by or subject to ideologies created by the patriarchy.
 Many scholars have presented information on how Baartman's life was heavily controlled and manipulated by colonialist and patriarchal language.

 Baartman grew up on a farm.
 There is no historical documentation of her birth name.
 She was given the Dutch name "Saartjie" by Dutch colonists who occupied the land she lived on during her childhood.
 According to Clifton Crais and Pamela Scully:

-Her first name is the Cape Dutch form for "Sarah" which marked her as a colonialist's servant.
-"Saartje" the diminutive, was also a sign of affection.
+Her first name is the Cape Dutch form for "Sara" that marked her as a colonist's servant.
+"Saartje", the diminutive, was also often a sign of affection.
 Encoded in her first name were the tensions of affection and exploitation.
 Her surname literally means "bearded man" in Dutch.
 It also means uncivilized, uncouth, barbarous, savage.
-Saartjie Baartman – the savage servant.
+Saartje Baartmanthe savage servant.